 - The Washington Times - Thursday, October 30, 2025

-Onboard Air Force One, Mr. Trump told reporters that he will reduce tariffs against Chinese goods by 10% — to 47% — in exchange for Beijing tightening regulations on fentanyl, the deadly synthetic opioid cited as a main contributor to the U.S. drug crisis.
+Aboard Air Force One, Mr. Trump told reporters that he would reduce tariffs against Chinese goods by 10%, to 47%, in exchange for Beijing’s tighter regulations on fentanyl, the deadly synthetic opioid cited as a main contributor to the U.S. drug crisis.

-The president also said China will “purchase massive amounts of soybeans, sorghum and other farm products” and provide access to rare earth minerals, which are critical in the production of various technologies.
-He also said talks were underway on the export of more advanced U.S. semiconductors to China.
+The president also said China would “purchase massive amounts of soybeans, sorghum and other farm products” and provide access to rare earth minerals, which are crucial for the production of various technologies.
+He said talks were underway on the export of more advanced U.S. semiconductors to China.

-“I guess on the scale from 0 to 10, with 10 being the best, I would say the meeting was a 12,” Mr. Trump told reporters, adding that he expects a fully inclusive trade deal to be signed “pretty soon.”
+“I guess on the scale from 0 to 10, with 10 being the best, I would say the meeting was a 12,” Mr. Trump told reporters.
+He said he expects a fully inclusive trade deal to be signed “pretty soon.”

 Mr. Xi said the agreements outlined at the summit would provide “peace of mind” for the world, but he was less sanguine than Mr. Trump.